bpn2k4/libe-backend/README.md

     ```
     PORT # Port for app running
     SQL_DATABASE_TYPE # Database type # sqlite | mysql | postgres
-    # leave it blank or delete this if you want to use sqlite (db file will be saved at /data)
+    # leave it blank or delete this if want to use sqlite (db file will be saved at /data)
     SQL_DATABASE_HOST # Database host.
 Require when use mysql or postgres
     SQL_DATABASE_PORT # Database port.
 Require when use mysql or postgres # postgres 5432 | mysql 3306
     SQL_DATABASE_NAME # Database name.
 Use to connect to database
     SQL_DATABASE_USER # Database user.
 Use to connect to database
     SQL_DATABASE_PASSWORD # Database password.
 Use to connect to database
     ```
-- Change your config in `.env` file.
+- Change config in `.env` file.
 Example:
     ```ini
-    PORT=5000 # App will runs at localhost:5000 or <your-ip>:5000
+    PORT=5000 # App will runs at localhost:5000 or <ip>:5000
     SQL_DATABASE_TYPE=postgres # Use postgresql
     SQL_DATABASE_HOST=localhost
     SQL_DATABASE_PORT=5432